Buergbrennen Let's burn winter

 Originally, the Buergbrennen or Faaschtefeier (Lent Festival) used to be a pagan custom.

 Since ancient times, the Buergbrennen tradition has been observed around the time of the spring equinox.
 The blaze symbolises the rebirth of spring and the end of winter, the triumph of warm over cold, of light over darkness.
-Some claim the blaze is a symbolic reminder of the time when witches were burnt at the stake.
+Nevertheless, it is also sometimes said that the burning of the Buerg is a symbolic reminder of the time when witches were burnt at the stake.

 Last update